leinkemmer/Ensign/Readme.md

 ## MacOS

 ### OpenBLAS
 If OpenBLAS is used as a BLAS backend, a Fortran compiler has to be installed.
 Since Apple Clang, the native compiler collection of MacOS, does not ship a Fortran compiler, one has to install a Fortran compiler manually.
-This can be done via brew:

-    brew install flang

-Besides Flang, Ensign is also compatible with the `gfortran` compiler of GCC (see next section).
+To obtain `gfortran-14`, the Fortran compiler of GCC, install `gcc-14` via brew (see also next section).

 If CMake does not find the Fortran compiler automatically, you have to set the `FC` environment variable accordingly: